Yasasvani/Data-Science-Assignments/Assignment_16/README.md

 # KNN
 # Zoo Animal Classification

-This project aims to classify animals in a zoo based on their characteristics using the K-Nearest Neighbors (KNN) algorithm.
+This assignment aims to classify animals in a zoo based on their characteristics using the K-Nearest Neighbors (KNN) algorithm.

 ## Dataset